kroma-network/.github/CONTRIBUTING.md

 ## Steps to commit

 1. Leave the issues.
+(If the issue is a straightforward one, it is indeed possible to skip this process.)
-2. Create a new branch with the issue number above like `feat/implement-xyz`.
+2. Create a new branch whose name starts with an imperative verb above like `feat/implement-xyz`.
    Branch name should consist of [a-z|0-9|-].
 The prefix keyword should be one of followings defined [Commit type](#commit-type)
 3. Make your changes.
 4. Run a formatting tool if you make changes to codes.